Advertiser Disclosure

 Final Thoughts

 Additionally, we now know what elite tiers Asiana Club members will receive in SKYPASS, including the creation of a new tier in the process.
-Asiana miles can be moved to SKYPASS or continue to be redeemed using the December 2024 award chart for another 10 years, which is a truly interesting element in all of these discussions.
+Asiana miles can be moved to SKYPASS or continue to be redeemed using the December 2024 award chart for another 10 years, which remains one of the more consumer-friendly aspects of the merger.

 Ryan Smith's image